victorkobani/example/README.md

 # Simple Example Repository

-This is another simple example for training purpoese also
+This is another simple example for training purposes also